FoodScoopApp/FoodScoopAppBackend/README.md

 $ pip install -r requirements.txt
 ```

-In addition, duplicate the file `configtemplate.ts` to `config.ts` and add any variables as needed.
+In addition, duplicate the file (done in command 1) `configtemplate.ts` to `config.ts` and add any variables as needed.
 (MongoDB URI?)

 ## Run Application
 ```sh